-Normal meetings are held upstairs at the Kings Head, Brixworth Road, Spratton on the 1st Monday of the Month except bank holidays when usually meetings are held the following Monday.
+Meetings are currently held via Zoom conference usually on the 1st Monday of the Month except some bank holidays when usually meetings are held the following Monday.
 Usual start time 7.30pm.
-No meetings in August.

 All site content originated by administrators.